Transportation to and from duty point

 Actual invoices are preferred not required, but expenses must be itemized on the Travel Voucher form.
 When sharing a taxi or limousine, only the employee who paid for the service may be reimbursed.

 Travel by Personal Vehicle

 Travelers should keep point to point odometer readings using the Mileage Log provided in the Forms and Instructions section of this website when claiming mileage for travel by personal vehicle.
 Mileage within five (5) miles of the traveler's Designated Headquarters is not reimbursable.
-Mileage will be reimbursed at the current rate of 56.5 cents/mile.
+Mileage will be reimbursed at a rate up to the current maximum rate of 56.5 cents/mile.

 Personal vehicle mileage may only be claimed in one of these ways:

-o Using MapQuest internet mapping service specifically.
-No other internet mapping site will be accepted.
+o Using Google Maps internet mapping service specifically.
+No other internet mapping sites will be accepted.